Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Evaluation

-\textbf{Draft-Exiting with Static Threshold.} Another variant is to stop generating draft tokens if the confidence score falls below a predefined static threshold. \Cref{tab:abla_gamma} shows that different static thresholds have large differences in acceleration (1.40$\times$\textasciitilde 1.55$\times$).
-This indicates the importance of adaptively determining the appropriate threshold to optimize the speedup.
+\textbf{Draft-Exiting with Static Threshold.} Another variant is to stop generating draft tokens if the confidence score falls below a predefined static threshold. \Cref{tab:abla_gamma} shows that different static thresholds have large differences in acceleration (1.38$\times$\textasciitilde 1.58$\times$).
+This highlights the importance of adaptively determining the appropriate threshold to optimize the speedup.
 Specifically, we observe that high thresholds ($\gamma$=0.8) tend to underestimate the capabilities of the drafting model.
-Despite a high acceptance rate (AR=0.930), this does not necessarily result in the best speedup due to a reduced number of drafting tokens (1.55$\times$).
-Conversely, a lower threshold ($\gamma$=0.2) tends to overestimate the drafting model's capabilities, leading to a significantly lower acceptance rate (AR=0.765), wasting computational resources during the drafting stage, and thereby leading to slower inference speed (1.40$\times$).
+Despite a high acceptance rate ($AR$=0.935), this does not necessarily result in the best speedup due to a reduced number of drafting tokens (1.55$\times$).
+Conversely, a lower threshold ($\gamma$=0.2) tends to overestimate the drafting model's capabilities, leading to a significantly lower acceptance rate ($AR$=0.749), wasting computational resources during the drafting stage, and thereby leading to slower inference speed (1.38$\times$).

 \textbf{Draft-Exiting with Adaptive Threshold.} To address the issue of optimal threshold determination, we propose an adaptive draft-exiting mechanism.
 Specifically, we evaluate the acceptance rate and compare it to a target acceptance rate.
-The threshold is updated with an updating rule depicted in \cref{sec:selection}. \Cref{tab:abla_gamma} shows that the speedup achieved by our adaptive threshold update method (1.56$\times$) is comparable to, if not superior to, the speedup achieved with careful tuning of static thresholds.
+The threshold is updated with an updating rule depicted in \Cref{sec:selection}. \Cref{tab:abla_gamma} shows that the speedup achieved by our adaptive threshold update method (1.57$\times$) is comparable to, if not superior to, the speedup achieved with careful tuning of static thresholds.
 This indicates that dynamic threshold updating yields efficient and stable inference acceleration.
-This is mainly because the acceptance rate gets closer to the target acceptance rate by adjusting the $\gamma$ value in a timely manner for instances of varying difficulties.
+This is mainly because the acceptance rate gets closer to the target $AR$ by adjusting the $\gamma$ value in a timely manner for instances of varying difficulties.
+Also, \Cref{apd:maxtoken} reveals the adaptive draft-exiting is insensitive to changes in $K$.